RECRUITING LOCAL TALENT

 DUTY OF CARE

-Political unrest, terrorism, as well as medical emergencies are some of the risks CTG staff may face.
-Our commitment to staff safety led us to creating a full Duty of Care offering including world-class emergency medical response and crisis management.
-Our holistic approach includes reliable high risk insurance, SafeTrip tracking and monitoring of in-country staff, and a robust onboarding process which includes security briefings and Hostile Environment Awareness Training (HEAT).
+Political unrest, terrorism, and medical emergencies are some of the risks CTG staff may face.
+We are committed to staff safety, providing a comprehensive Duty of Care offering, including world-class emergency medical response and crisis management.
+Our holistic approach includes reliable high risk insurance, SafeTrip tracking and monitoring of in-country staff.
+Additionally, it features a robust onboarding process which includes security briefings and Hostile Environment Awareness Training (HEAT).

 HUMAN RIGHTS

-Respect for human rights is a fundamental value of our workplace culture and standards.
-Our Human Rights Policy is detailed in the CTG Code of Conduct.
-The policy aligns with the United Nations Guiding Principles on Business and Human Rights.
-It states our commitment to respecting and supporting internationally recognized human rights, including fundamental labour principles.
+At CTG, putting people first is a core value that drives our commitment to respecting human rights.
+These standards are outlined in our Human Rights Policy and our Code of Conduct, and align with the UN Guiding Principles on Business and Human Rights.
+They also reaffirm our commitment to supporting internationally recognised human rights, including fundamental labour principles.

 WEPs

-CTG will continue to advocate for the principles throughout the business communities of the fragile and conflict-affected countries where we operate.
-To find out more about the WEPs and to get your company signed up, press here.
+CTG will continue advocating for the WEPs within the business communities of the fragile and conflict-affected countries where we operate.
+To find out more about the WEPs and to join the movement, press here.

 FEMALE FIRST